<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=632193&amp;fmt=gif">

 Stakeholder engagement professionals are engagement specialists, not data specialists.

-But too often, team members are dealing with the administrative burden of data and tracking information in spreadsheets, which weren’t designed for the complexities of stakeholder engagement.
+However, too often, team members deal with the administrative burden of data and tracking information in spreadsheets, which weren't designed for the complexities of stakeholder engagement.

-Data management shouldn’t take a ton of your time or be a barrier to doing your job well.
-But this happens all the time, according to Ward Ferguson, VP of Product & Operations at Jambo.
+Data management shouldn't take much time or be a barrier to doing your job well.
+But this happens constantly, according to Ward Ferguson, VP of Product & Operations at Jambo.
 And it has a ripple effect.

-“When you look at the complexity of stakeholder engagement, spreadsheets just don't scale.
-There are typically multiple spreadsheets that aren’t interconnected—one for contacts, another for communications, and another for issues.
-It makes the process overly complex, and your success rate of being able to keep them all up-to-date with the accurate and complete information you need to manage engagements successfully reduces over time.
-This introduces more risk to your project and organization, compounding over time.”
+"When you look at the complexity of stakeholder engagement, spreadsheets just don't scale.
+There are typically multiple spreadsheets that aren't interconnected—one for contacts, another for communications, and another for issues.
+It complicates the process, and your success rate of keeping them up-to-date with the accurate and complete information you need to manage engagements successfully decreases.
+This introduces more risk to your project and organization, compounding over time."

-Organizations are increasingly realizing not only the power of SRM software but also the practicality of it and the opportunity cost of not implementing it sooner.
+Organizations are increasingly realizing not only the power of SRM software but also its practicality and the opportunity cost of not implementing it sooner.

 • Why put an engagement project at risk unnecessarily?